miklevin/MikeLev.in/_posts/2023-04-06-when-your-tools-are-timeless-so-are-you.md

 headline: Using Linux, Python, Vim & Git to Automate Web Browsers and Become a Technologically Literate Citizen
 description: As a Subject Matter Expert (SME) at MOZ and an advocate of Linux, Python, vim & git, I am passionate about finding ways to use these technologies in my workflow.
 I am exploring fringe tech that should be mainstream, promoting Linux, Python, vim, and git as a minimum toolchain.
 I am also discussing the importance of language and how it helps machines think like us, as well as the Microsoft taxes that cannot be avoided.
 keywords: Linux, Python, Vim, Git, Jupyter, Browser, Devtools, Protocol, NodeJS, Automation, End-to-End Testing, Cross-Browser Testing, JavaScript, Java, .NET, Microsoft Playwright, Microsoft 365, Github Membership, Github Copilot, Ergo, Npx, Chrome DevTools, CSS Selector Generator, Extract, Transform, Load (ETL)
-categories: jupyter, linux, git, github copilot, vim, microsoft playwright, python, javascript
+categories: git, python, jupyter, javascript, github copilot, microsoft playwright, linux, vim
 permalink: /blog/when-your-tools-are-timeless-so-are-you/
 layout: post
 ---